JuliaLang/www.julialang.org/blog/2020/05/rr.md

 cloud computing credits as well.
 Intel, Google, and Microsoft have also previously sponsored JuliaCon.

-This work was primarily funded by my employer, Julia Computing.
-Part of Julia Computing's open source work is funded by external grants.
+This work was primarily funded by my employer, JuliaHub (formerly Julia Computing).
+Part of JuliaHub's open source work is funded by external grants.
 As such, part of this work was funded under a grant from the Moore Foundation, which is gratefully acknowledged.